-1. Reduction in field hours: Deadline extended from May 31, 2021 to May 31, 2022.
+1. Reduction in Practicum hours: Deadline extended from May 31, 2021 to May 31, 2022.

-Under AS 2.2.5, field education programs provide a minimum of 400 hours of field education for baccalaureate programs and a minimum of 900 hours for master's programs.
-Due to the disruption caused by the COVID-19 pandemic, students who have completed 85% of the required placement hours (i.e., equivalent to 340 hours for baccalaureate programs and 765 hours for master's programs) to a satisfactory level may, at program discretion, be evaluated as having met the field placement requirement.
-This reduction in field hours may be applied to field placement courses that are fully or partially completed by May 31, 2022.
-Field placement courses that are partially completed by May 31, 2022 may continue to apply the 15% reduction in hours until the specific field course is completed, even if the completion date is after May 31, 2022.
-New field placement courses that begin after May 31, 2022 will return to the full hours requirement.
-Remote field activity, as well as field supervision and field seminar hours, may be counted toward the accrual of field hours.
+Under AS 2.2.5, Practicum education programs provide a minimum of 400 hours of Practicum education for baccalaureate programs and a minimum of 900 hours for master's programs.
+Due to the disruption caused by the COVID-19 pandemic, students who have completed 85% of the required placement hours (i.e., equivalent to 340 hours for baccalaureate programs and 765 hours for master's programs) to a satisfactory level may, at program discretion, beevaluated as having met the Practicum placement requirement.
+This reduction in Practicum hours may be applied to Practicum placement courses that are fully or partially completed by May 31, 2022.
+Practicum placement courses that are partiallycompleted by May 31, 2022 may continue to apply the 15% reduction in hours until the specific Practicum course is completed, even if the completion date is after May 31, 2022.
+New Practicum placement courses that begin after May 31, 2022 will return to the full hour's requirement.
+Remote Practicum activity, as well as Practicum supervision and Practicum seminar hours, may be counted toward the accrual of Practicum hours.

-Please note that NYS does not endorse a reduction in field hours and CUNY York College MSW Program must be in accordance with Council of Social Work Education (CSWE) as well as New York State Education Department (NYSED).
-Therefore a reduction in field hours cannot be applied at this time.
+\Please note that NYS does not endorse a reduction in Practicum hours and CUNY York College MSW Programmust be in accordance with Council of Social Work Education (CSWE) as well as New York State Education Department (NYSED).
+Therefore a reduction in Practicum hours cannot be applied at this time.\

-2. Remote field activity: Deadline extended from May 31, 2021 to May 31, 2022
+2. Remote Practicum activity: Deadline extended from May 31, 2021 to May 31, 2022

-Although AS 2.2.4 requires field education through "in-person contact," the Commission on Accreditation has broadened, its interpretation to include remote-based field activity.
-Remote field activity can include engagement such as field-related assignments, trainings, and virtual meetings.
-Client-related virtual meetings should be in accordance with field site policies for secure communications.
+Although AS 2.2.4 requires Practicum education through "in-person contact," the Commission on Accreditation has broadened, its interpretation to include remote-based Practicum activity.
+Remote Practicum activity can include engagementsuch as Practicum-related assignments, trainings, and virtual meetings.
+Client-related virtual meetings should be in accordance with Practicum site policies for secure communications.